-As shown in the Graphic 18 from the IMspire150 study, the overall response rate was similar in patients who were treated with the combination of vemurafenib + cobimetinib + atezolizumab compared to patients who were treated with vemurafenib + cobimetinib.
+As shown in the Graphic 17 from the IMspire150 study, the overall response rate was similar in patients who were treated with the combination of vemurafenib + cobimetinib + atezolizumab compared to patients who were treated with vemurafenib + cobimetinib.

-PR (tumour shrinks by 30% or more) CR (tumour disappears) ORR (PR + CR) Vemurafenib + cobimetinib + atezolizumab 51% 16% 67% Vemurafenib + cobimetinib 48% 17% 65%
+PR (tumor shrinks by 30% or more) CR (tumor disappears) ORR (PR + CR) Vemurafenib + cobimetinib + atezolizumab 51% 16% 67% Vemurafenib + cobimetinib 48% 17% 65%

-Graphic 18.
-Tumour responses in the IMspire150 study.
+Graphic 17.
+Tumor responses in the IMspire150 study.